HuaYang1156515/-Community-Web-Application/README.md

 - **/config:** Configuration files and settings.
 - **/services:** Modules for various services, including user, workshop, and payment services.
 - **/controllers:** Contains controllers for different functionalities like authentication and managing different user roles.
+- **/tests:** Unit tests for different components of the application.
 - **/common:** Common functionalities shared across the application, such as hashing functions.
 - **requirements.txt:** Lists the required Python packages.
 - **README.md:** This file, providing an overview of the